abulka/lcodemaps/README.md

 I think that there are a limited numbers of cases where UML diagrams might be helpful:
 - whiteboard communication
 - database modelling
+- reverse engineering existing projects to understand them (see [GitUML](https://gituml.com))
 - big picture architecture diagrams (also see [C4 architecture notation](https://c4model.com))
 - class diagrams of complex class relationships
 - representing design patterns
 - sequence diagrams of certain code behaviours
 - state diagrams are also sometimes useful

-UML lacks normal human, tutorial-like, step by step narrative textual storytelling and code level detail.
+UML usually lacks normal human, tutorial-like, step by step narrative textual storytelling and code level detail.
 Staring at at a UML diagram typically leaves you wanting much more detailed information.
 Staring at source code typically leaves you wanting a diagram of relationships and context.
 Literate Code Maps are an attempt to solve this problem.

 # Contributing